When Less is More: The LLM Scaling Paradox in Context Compression: The Size-Fidelity Paradox

 \subsection{Model Selection \& Scale Range}

 To enable a rigorous analysis of scaling behavior under context compression, we evaluate compressor models drawn from two widely used model families, Qwen-3~\cite{2025Qwen3} and LLaMA-3.2~\cite{grattafiori2024llama}, spanning nearly three orders of magnitude in parameter count, from 0.6B to 90B.
-All models are trained on high-quality text chunks sampled from the Fineweb dataset~\cite{penedo2024fineweb}, using an identical training protocol to minimize confounding factors.
+For each model size, we train compressors at three compression rates ($4\times$, $16\times$, and $64\times$).
+In the main experiments, all compressors are evaluated with the fixed Meta-LLaMA-3.2-8B-Instruct decoder.
+All models are trained on high-quality text chunks from the Fineweb dataset~\cite{penedo2024fineweb}, using an identical training protocol to minimize confounding factors.
 Tab.~\ref{tab:dataset} summarizes our dataset configuration for these experiments.
+We provide full reproducibility details in Appendix~\ref{app:reproducibility}, including training hyperparameters, memory-token configuration, dataset preprocessing, chunking and filtering rules.

-For each model size, we train compressors at three compression rates ($4\times$, $16\times$, and $64\times$).
-Before turning to specific failure modes, we first examine the global training dynamics across scale.
-As shown in Fig.~\ref{fig:loss}, larger models consistently exhibit more favorable optimization behavior.
-They descend more steeply and converge to the loss floor substantially faster than smaller models.
-Superficially, this pattern suggests that scaling improves learning efficiency under the compression objective.
-However, as we show in the following sections, this apparent success is misleading.
-Despite superior convergence and lower training loss, larger models increasingly fail to preserve the underlying input information, revealing a disconnect between optimization performance and reconstructive fidelity.
+Before analyzing the failure modes, we first examine the standard training signal.
+Larger compressors descend faster and reach lower loss (Fig.~\ref{fig:loss}), suggesting more efficient optimization; however, this optimization advantage does not imply faithful compression.